Best Honey for Smoothies

 Clover Honey

 The affordable everyday smoothie sweetener.
 Its clean, neutral sweetness works in any smoothie recipe without competing with other flavors.
-Widely available and budget-friendly for daily use.
+Widely available in raw form and budget-friendly enough for daily use — the best value when you blend smoothies every morning.

 #3